feature By: Patrick Meitin | December, 21

 My goal was to introduce compatible powders only recently released or lesser known to some American handloaders, paired with bullets suitable for everything from coyotes to bull elk.
 New Hornady brass and CCI BR-2 Large Rifle Benchrest primers were used throughout.
 Loads were assembled using Hornady Custom Grade full-length dies and Area 419’s exceptional ZERO Reloading Press.

-In the middleweight class, Sierra’s 130-grain BTSP – including a .384 G1 BC – makes an ideal deer or hog bullet that should hold up well at longer ranges.
-The Sierra averaged 1.36-inch groups with all loads tested.
+In the middleweight class, Speer’s 130-grain BTSP – including a .384 G1 BC – makes an ideal deer or hog bullet that should hold up well at longer ranges.
+The Speer averaged 1.36-inch groups with all loads tested.
 Speer’s flatbase, softnosed 145-grain Grand Slam (.353 G1 BC) is a proven controlled-expansion design in an ideal velocity-to-weight ratio for the 7mm-08 Remington.
 It includes internal flutes for consistent expansion and a tapered jacket for deep penetration and excellent weight retention.
 Its 1.24-inch group average is more than big-game ready.

 Moving to heavier bullets, Berger’s 150-grain Classic Hunter would make an excellent long-range Coues’ whitetail, mountain muley or pronghorn option.
 An exceptional .505 G1 BC promises flat trajectories and minimized wind drift combined with devastating terminal performance, though the 1.39-inch overall group average was a little disappointing.
 Federal Premium’s 155-grain Terminal Ascent represents an all-around western ideal.
 The phenomenal .586 G1 BC created by its sleek boat-tail profile and polymer tip ensure minimized drop and wind drift in demanding conditions, while a bonded core, tapered jacket and solid copper base provide peace of mind on larger big game.
 This bullet posted a 1.27-inch overall group average.